mirodz21/pong/README.md

 # 🏓 Pong

 A classic **Pong** game built with Python.
-Control your paddle, bounce the ball, and compete to score points in this modern recreation of the arcade classic.
+Control your paddle, bounce the ball, and compete to score points.

 ---